 We have continued to be involved with the Wellington Food and Beverage Association.
 The group shares occupational health and safety plans and Grow Wellington negotiated a collective contract for testing with lab services on behalf of the group.
+This contract will ensure a better and more cost effective service.
 Future activity will continue to focus on health and safety data and process sharing, and energy consolidation options for electricity and gas.

-In June 2014, we also organised a one day Food and Beverage Business School where businesses explored key areas for the industry including food certification and food technology, social media and increasing business scale.
+In June 2014, we also organised a one day Food and Beverage Business School where businesses explored key areas for growth, including food certification and food technology, social media and increasing business scale.